 Spatial Trend Modeling, 2D + 1D = 3D#

-This is a tutorial and demonstration of 3D Trend Modeling with a practical 2D + 1D approach.
+This chapter is a tutorial for / demonstration of 3D Trend Modeling with a practical 2D + 1D approach.
 We assume that the 2D and 1D trends are calculated from data, we load the former and assume a simple function for the latter.

 YouTube Lecture: check out my lecture on Trend Modeling.
 For convenience hereโ€™s a summary of trend modeling.